Aegiq/lightworks/docs/source/sdk/qubit.rst

 Qubit Components
 ================

 Included within Lightworks is a set of standard photonic circuits for implementing the gates required for qubit-based paradigms of quantum computing.
-Included is a number of the common single and two qubit gates, these gates are intended to act on dual-rail encoded qubits.
+There is a number of the common single and two qubit gates, these gates are intended to act on dual-rail encoded qubits.
+To quickly see how a gate is defined on the set of modes that it acts across + other requirements for the gate, all qubit components have a ``show_layout`` method, which prints a text representation (This is separate to ``display``, which is still supported by these gates.).
+Alternatively, more information on the gates can be found below and in the class docstrings.

 .. note::
-    Currently, this feature is still in development.
-The gates provided here are designed for addition to the linear optic circuits typically used in Lightworks, and are not currently able to be used in a native qubit encoding.
+    Currently, qubit support is still in development.
+The gates provided here are designed for addition to the linear optic circuits typically used in Lightworks, and are not able to be used in a native qubit encoding.

 Single Qubit Gates
 ------------------